gingledoof/osu-bot/README.md

 # Getting Started
 1) Download osu! and locate the User folder
 2) Extract the contents of User.rar into the User folder
+3) Change the following settings: Ignore Beatmap skins and Disable all settings in General

 # Using the bot